-2 elective units.
+2 elective units

-The 2 elective units may be selected from the remaining specialist and elective units listed below, the CUF07 Screen and Media Training Package or from any other currently endorsed national Training Package.
-Units selected must be recommended for packaging at Certificate II level.
+The 2 elective units may be selected from the remaining Group A units and/or Group B units listed below, any endorsed Training Package or accredited course at the same qualification level.

 Elective units must be relevant to the work outcome and local industry requirements.